-Tony Bennett joined Western Sydney University as Research Professor in Social and Cultural Theory at the Institute for Culture and Society in 2009.
+Professor Tony Bennett, FAHA FAcSS, appointed to an Emeritus Professorship in 2020, joined Western Sydney University as Research Professor in Social and Cultural Theory at the Institute for Culture and Society in 2009.
+He was the Institute’s founding Research Director.
 His previous positions included a period as Professor of Sociology at the Open University where he was also a Director of the ESRC Centre for Research on Socio-cultural Change, and as Professor of Cultural Studies at Griffith University where he was also Dean of Humanities and Director of the ARC Key Centre for Cultural and Media Policy.
-He is a member of the Australian Academy of the Humanities.
+He was appointed Honorary Professor in the Humanities Research Centre at the Australian National University in 2019.

-Professor Bennett's interests span a number of areas across the social sciences and humanities, with significant contributions to the fields of literary theory, cultural studies, cultural sociology, and museum studies.
+Professor Bennett's interests span a number of areas across the social sciences and humanities, with significant contributions to the fields of literary theory, cultural studies, cultural sociology, museum studies, and the political history of habit.
 His work in literary studies includes influential assessments of the relations between formalist and Marxist criticism, and critical appraisals of Marxist aesthetic theory.
-In cultural studies his work has had a formative influence on the study of popular culture and he has played a leading role in the development of cultural policy studies.
-His work in cultural sociology includes major surveys of the social patterns of cultural practice and consumption in both Australia and Britain, and critical engagements with the sociology of literature and audience and reception theory.
-His work in museum studies has contributed to the development of the 'new museology' particularly in the light it has thrown on the role of museums as instruments of social governance.
+In cultural studies his work has had a formative influence on the study of popular culture, and he has played a leading role in the development of cultural policy studies.
+His work in cultural sociology includes major surveys of the social patterns of cultural practice and consumption in both Australia and Britain, and critical engagements with the sociology of art and literature.
+His work in museum studies has played a leading role in the development of the 'new museology' particularly in the light it has thrown on the role of museums as instruments of social governance.
+His contributions this field were celebrated in the journal Museum Worlds in 2019.

-Professor Bennett's work has been translated into French, Swedish, German, Italian, Spanish, Greek, Chinese, Japanese, and Korean, and he has lectured at universities, art galleries and museums in Europe, Asia, Africa, Asia and North America.
+Professor Bennett's work has been translated into French, Swedish, German, Italian, Spanish, Greek, Polish, Croatian, Slovak, Chinese, Japanese, and Korean, and he has lectured at universities, national art galleries and museums in Europe, Asia, Africa, and North America.
 He has worked in a consulting or advisory capacity for a range of governmental organisations, including UNESCO and the Council of Europe, and has conducted research collaborations with a wide range of cultural sector and government organisations in Australia and Britain.

-He is currently co-editor of the Journal of Cultural Economy and of the Culture, Economy and the Social book series published by Routledge.
+He was the founding editor of the Journal of Cultural Economy (opens in a new window) and is co-editor of the Culture, Economy and the Social (opens in a new window) book series published by Routledge.

 - PhD, 1972, Sociology, University of Sussex, UK